Blog/ Guest Experience

 How easy was it for you to purchase tickets today?

 Note the neutral tone of the question that intentionally does not steer the guest in a particular direction.
-The questions, “Was it easy for you to purchase tickets today?” or “Was it hard for you to purchase tickets today?” would influence the guest’s answer before they had a chance to respond.
+The questions, “Was it easy for you to purchase tickets today?” or “Was it hard for you to purchase tickets today?” would influence the guest’s answer before they could respond.

 Remember: you aren’t seeking a favorable score; you are seeking the right score to help you improve.
 If you guide your guests toward always saying that the experience was effortless, you are only doing yourself a disservice.